Our Team & Partners

 Communications Manager

-Ellie Hutchison Cervantes (she/her) is a mission-driven communicator with over seven years of experience mobilizing support for immigrants’ rights, economic development, and other causes.
+Ellie Hutchison Cervantes (she/her) is a mission-driven communicator with over eight years of experience mobilizing support for immigrants’ rights, economic development, and other social causes.
 She is passionate about uniting spirituality and justice and has contributed to the work of local, national, and international faith-based organizations in advancing change.

 Originally from the Midwest, Ellie now calls many places home—having lived, studied, and volunteered across the U.S. as well as in England, Cambodia, Hungary, and Mexico.
 In her spare time, Ellie enjoys traveling, learning Spanish, and facilitating an intergenerational community of Catholic Sisters and spiritual seekers called “Nuns and Nones.”
 Ellie holds a B.A. in International Development from Calvin University and a Master of Divinity from Union Theological Seminary.